Image

 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Pettis County, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Pettis County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Pettis County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Pettis County, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Pettis County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Pettis County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Pettis County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Pettis County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Pettis County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Pettis County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Pettis County, MO | DWI Attorney Pettis County, MO | Combs Waterkotte

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in the Pettis County, MO area, you’re not just selecting the ideal DWI administrative hearing lawyer lawyer in and around Pettis County, MO – you’re protecting your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Pettis County and beyond:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Pettis County, MO, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Pettis County, MO and beyond – you are securing your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Pettis County and beyond:

 Time is Running Out—Get a Pettis County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges